Sir Hugh Hill, 1st Bt.1

 Stewart Blacker was the son of Captain George Blacker and Anne Sloane.1 He died on 16 December 1881, unmarried.1

-Stewart Blacker was a practising Barrister-at-law.1 He held the office of High Sheriff in 1859.1 He held the office of Deputy Lieutenant (D.L.).1 He held the office of Justice of the Peace (J.P.).1 He was a Member, Royal Irish Academy.1 He lived at Carrickblacker, Drumaconwey, County Armagh, Ireland.1
+He was a practising Barrister-at-law.1 He held the office of High Sheriff in 1859.1 He held the office of Deputy Lieutenant (D.L.)1 He held the office of Justice of the Peace (J.P.)1 He was a Member, Royal Irish Academy.1 He lived at Carrickblacker, Drumaconwey, County Armagh, IrelandG.1

 Citations